-This award-winning journalist from India on what she learned from top foreign correspondents that landed her in TIME and The New York Times.
+An award-winning journalist from India on what she learned from top foreign correspondents.

-It’s not racism and it’s certainly not that they were better—some of them hardly knew the country at all.
+It’s certainly not that they were better—some of them hardly knew the country at all.
 But these expat journalists did certain things that made them more desirable to editors back home.
 They came with specific characteristics that endeared them to UK and US-based editors.

 1. They understand their audience

 Editors assume that the American or British foreign correspondent, no matter how green, understands their own country’s media.
-This assumption, for the most part, holds true.
+They’ve grown up reading it, after all.

-If you’re interested in writing for the Western media, the first step is to start reading the Western media.
+If you’re interested in writing for the Western media, the first step is to read the Western media.
 What are the biases?
 The areas of interest?
-What stories about your country tend to feature most prominently?
+What stories about your country feature most prominently?
 Once you understand what readers are expecting from their newspapers and magazines, you’re better able to offer it to editors.

 2. They network